fox-archives/glue/docs/api.md

 # Miscellaneous

 - Most script-writing-gotchia's are due to the fact that the script file can reside in either `commands/auto/script.sh` or `commands/script.sh`

-- Note that for example, when `commands/auto/script.sh` runs, `GLUE_ACTIONS_DIR` may be different on first pass.
-This is due to the eval of `GLUE_ACTIONS_BOOTSTRAP`.
-So, only use these variables in functions